celyrin/cape-docker/README.md

   - `$(realpath ./work):/work`: Mounts a host directory `work` into the container at `/work`.
 This directory typically stores configuration files, logs, and persistent data, ensuring that important data is retained across container restarts.

 - **Mounting cgroup**:
-  - `/sys/fs/cgroup:/sys/fs/cgroup:ro`: Attaches the host’s control group filesystem (`cgroup`) in read-only mode. `systemd`, used within the container, requires access to cgroups to manage system and service processes effectively.
-Mounting this ensures that `systemd` can orchestrate resources and process lifecycle within the container.
+  - `sys/fs/cgroup:/sys/fs/cgroup:rw`: Attaches the host’s control group filesystem (`cgroup`) in read-write mode.
+This is necessary for `systemd` to manage system and service processes effectively within the container.
+  - `--cgroupns=host`: Shares the host’s cgroup namespace with the container.
+This setting is essential for `systemd` to manage cgroups effectively and orchestrate resources within the container.

 - **Temporary Filesystems**:
   - `--tmpfs /run --tmpfs /run/lock`: Creates temporary filesystems for `/run` and `/run/lock`.
 These are crucial for the operation of `systemd` and other processes that need volatile memory locations for runtime and locking mechanisms, which are not persisted after container shutdown.